 The Bumbleshack is the first tiny house on our little tiny house homestead.
 It was built by Joe Everson and his crew at Tennessee Tiny Homes.
-It is a 6.7 ft wide by 19.6 ft long, 131.32 square ft home built on a trailer with a 6.7 ft by 7.25 ft, 48.58 square ft loft that sleeps two, a living room with a 8 ft sofa/pop-up bed that sleeps two 7 ft tall giants, a kitchen and a bath with a composting toilet and a full shower.
+It is a 6.7 ft wide by 19.6 ft long, 131.32 square ft home built on a trailer with a 6.7 ft by 7.25 ft, 48.58 square ft sleeping loft, a living room with a 8 ft sofa/pop-up bed that sleeps two (plus room for some pets!), a kitchen and a bath with a composting toilet and a full shower.
 The kitchen includes a sink, 2 small refrigerator/freezer combos, an induction cooktop and a countertop convection oven.
 There is an instant propane hot water heater in a small shed attached to the back of the house.
 It has a red metal roof, red trim and cedar siding accented with rusty reclaimed tin and wood.
 And 11 windows!!
 Those windows make the space feel so much bigger than it actually is, and they will give us nice views from all angles of our new scenic, pastoral property and creek in the mountains of western North Carolina.

 Why tiny houses, you ask?
 There are so many reasons.
 First and foremost, a tiny carbon footprint!
 No mortgage and no rent, therefore LOTS more money monthly to put back into the investment accounts that we robbed to buy the tiny house.
-Or under the mattress. 🙂 Electric bills will be nonexistent with solar, hydro and wind generated power, and our water will come from the abundant spring on our property.
-Even if we initially have to hook up to the grid before we get completely set up, our electric cost will be minimal.
-Keeping warm in the winter only requires a $30 electric heater for the entire house.
-Tiny houses don’t cost much to repair.
+Our electric bills are super small and will be nonexistent with solar, hydro and wind generated power, and our water will come from the abundant spring on our property.
+Tiny houses don’t cost much to repair because of their small size.
 Need to replace your roof down the line?
 It shouldn’t be too expensive with such a small area to cover.
 Less time to clean.
 Less possessions to keep track of.
 MORE time for my children and doing things we really want to do, like spending time out in nature.

 What can we as individuals do to help?
 So many things!
 You don’t have to take up beekeeping.
 Start with the basics like using natural pesticides for your home, lawn, garden and pets, buy organic whenever you can, and create much needed habitats by planting native flowers that attract bees and butterflies.
 Soapy water works wonders on plant pests.
 Or you can use crushed egg shells in your garden, use plants that attract beneficial insects like ladybugs, utilize companion gardening techniques or just border your garden with plant species that repel pests.

 Or join a Citizen Science Project!
-I signed up for Bumble Bee Watch (www.bumblebeewatch.org), which is a collaborative effort to track and conserve North America’s bumble bees.
+I signed up for Bumble Bee Watch, which is a collaborative effort to track and conserve North America’s bumble bees.
 This project allows for individuals to:

 - Upload photos of bumble bees to start a virtual bumble bee collection